Rise and shine!

-Rise and shine!
-It is time to get up and moving in the morning.
+It is time to get up and moving in the morning!

-Committing to a daily practice of yoga can be extremely difficult, but do you think you can squeeze about 5-minutes for movement each morning?
+Committing to a daily practice of yoga can be extremely difficult, but do you think you can squeeze about five or ten minutes for movement each morning?
 That’s all it takes to start your day off right.
+With yoga practice, you can start the day feeling alive, stretched out, and capable of tackling anything that comes your way.
 This quick morning yoga routine is easy to add to your morning.

 Benefits of a morning practice

-Find your breath – While we practice asana, we practice pranayama – controlling the breath to encourage focus and relaxation.
+While we practice asana, we practice pranayama – controlling the breath to encourage focus and relaxation.
 Doing this practice first thing in the morning should help be a reminder to breathe deeply and slowly for the rest of the day.
+It helps us to feel in control because we are able to fully take charge of our own nervous system through slowing down our standard breath patterns.
+Plus, it will keep you calm.
 According to researchers at Stanford University School of Medicine, there are tiny clusters of neurons within the brain that are linked to our respiratory system.
 This is why slow breathing induces tranquility!

 Follow my sample at home